Originally published on 07/30/2020

-For many of us, summer is synonymous with vacation.
-Whether it’s a getaway trip into the tranquil mountains or a week on a sandy beach, the summer months are a prime time for millions to hit the road.
+For many of us, summer driving is synonymous with vacation.
+Whether it’s a getaway trip into the tranquil mountains or a week on a sandy beach, the months of summer driving are a prime time for millions to hit the road.

 1. Keep Your Car Well-Maintained